Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `ClientCertificateCredential`.

-An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
-This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
-For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to log in with a user identity.

-To learn more, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]

-Set up:
+You'll need to:

-- [Application registration][quickstart-register-app]
+- [Create an application registration][quickstart-register-app]
 - [Create a Service Principal with the Azure CLI][service_principal_azure_cli] or [Create an Azure service principal with Azure PowerShell][service_principal_azure_powershell]

+To learn more about service principals, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]

 ```ts
 /**